One sector that has continuously caused environmental problems over the past few decades is the seemingly harmless paintbrush industry.

 The solution for paintbrushes is no different as designers and manufacturers dedicated to sustainability went back to the drawing board to create alternative paintbrush options.

-From here on out, this article will cover these alternative choices, what the pros and cons of those alternatives are, and how you can choose the best brush for your artistic needs.
+From here on out, this article will cover these choices, what the pros and cons of those alternatives are, and how you can choose the best brush for your artistic needs.

 What are Eco-Friendly Brushes?